 Annual compensation for our NEOs is paid in both cash and restricted stock with a significant portion at risk and contingent on achieving either annual or longer term performance goals.
 The total potential compensation for our named executive officers is established based on the scope of his/her individual responsibilities and contributions to our performance taking into account competitive market compensation paid for similar positions.
 Our Compensation Committee determines appropriate levels of total compensation for our NEOs by applying their individual understanding, experiences and judgments in the national marketplace of senior level real estate positions and related industry pay in both public and private companies that may compete for our executives while also considering the relative importance of various positions at the Trust given our business plan and organization compared with the business plans of our major competitors.
-The Compensation Committee also consults compensation surveys prepared for NAREIT ("NAREIT Surveys") to confirm its assessment of appropriate market compensation for our NEOs, reviewing the information reported for each position by the 126 real estate investment trusts ("REITs") that participated in the latest survey as well as by the approximately 28 retail focused REITs that participated in that survey.
+The Compensation Committee also consults compensation surveys prepared for the National Association of Real Estate Investment Trusts ("NAREIT Surveys") to confirm its assessment of appropriate market compensation for our NEOs, reviewing the information reported for each position by the 121 real estate investment trusts ("REITs") that participated in the latest survey as well as by the approximately 25 retail focused REITs that participated in that survey.
 An individual compensation package is then created for each NEO using a combination of base salary, annual cash bonus and long-term equity incentives to provide the appropriate level of potential total annual compensation and the right balance of fixed versus at-risk compensation.
-For our CEO, approximately 87% of his total compensation earned for 2017 by our NEOs other than the level of attainment of our performance goals.
-Approximately 69% of the total compensation earned for 2017 by our NEOs other than the CEO was at risk.
+For our CEO, approximately 88% of his total compensation earned for 2018 was "at-risk" and earned based on the level of attainment of our performance goals.
+Approximately 70% of the total compensation earned for 2018 by our NEOs other than the CEO was at risk.